jwjordan/limitless-downloader/README.md

 ### Download Script Logic

+1. The script first checks the log file size and truncates it if necessary.
-1. The script first loads configuration from the `.env` file and sets up logging.
+2. It loads configuration from the `.env` file and sets up logging.
-2. It checks for a state file (`.last_fetch_timestamp`) to determine if this is the first run.
+3. It checks for a state file (`.last_fetch_timestamp`) to determine if this is the first run.
-3. If the state file exists, it performs an incremental fetch, downloading only logs newer than the last timestamp.
+4. If the state file exists, it performs an incremental fetch, downloading only logs newer than the last timestamp.
-4. If it's the first run, it fetches logs day by day starting from a predefined date.
+5. If it's the first run, it fetches logs day by day starting from a predefined date.
-5. For each lifelog received from the API:
+6. For each lifelog received from the API:
    - It constructs a filename using the lifelog's timestamp and ID.
    - It checks if a file with this name already exists (to avoid duplicates).
    - If the file doesn't exist, it saves the lifelog data to a new file.
-6. After successful downloads, it updates the state file with the timestamp of the latest log (plus a small buffer).
+7. After successful downloads, it updates the state file with the timestamp of the latest log (plus a small buffer).

 ### Transcript Converter Logic